 Do you believe in ghosts?
 Did you know there’s an actual holiday a few days after Halloween that’s dedicated to honoring the faithfully departed?
 While such a day might sound spooky, this day—All Souls’ Day, November 2nd—has little to do with scary things and nightmares.
 It’s a Catholic holiday when the living remember our beloved deceased family and friends.
+In the Mexican culture, All Souls’ Day is known as Día de los Muertos or the Day of the Dead.
 (All Souls’ is not to be confused with All Saints’ Day—the Holy Day on November 1st when the Catholic Church honors its saints and martyrs).

 What Is All Souls’ Day?